 Recent Posts

-The Village Board will hold its regularly scheduled meeting on Monday, 8-19-24 at 7pm, Village Court, 49 State St., and via Zoom.
-Login credentials on the Agenda.
-VB Agenda August 19 2024 AGENDA PACKET 8-19-24
+The Village Board will hold its regularly scheduled meeting on Monday, December 2, 2024 at 7pm at Village Court, 49 State St. and via Zoom.
+Login credentials on the agenda.
+VB Agenda Dec 2 202 WEST AVE -IMA

 Rumors had already been floating that the delayed-to-November bridge reopening was being delayed yet again.
 On August 23, the Village called a meeting with the NYSDOT to discuss the further delay.
 Mayor Blackman, Deputy Mayor Crane, Deputy Mayor Joyce Riley from Albion and Brockport Merchants Association representative Judy Andrew met at Village Hall with the three DOT engineers overseeing the project to learn about the delay and discuss its impact on the Brockport community, particularly village businesses.